-Some larger Christian Churches in the community that have campuses or large meeting rooms may have martial arts outreach programs.
+Some larger Christian Churches in the community have campuses or large meeting rooms, and some have martial arts outreach programs.
 Some large churches in the area include Central, Life Link, Grove, and Love of Christ.
 Other martial arts schools may train at various gymnasiums such as Lifetime, 24-hour, LA Fitness, YMCA, Boys Clubs, etc. If there is a gym, there is a possibility for martial arts classes.

 The majority of traditional martial arts schools and classes will likely be found in gymnasiums as these types of schools are designed to teach the discipline and respect of the traditional martial arts.
 Those traditional martial arts include non-sport arts such as traditional Japanese jujutsu, aikido, kyudo, iaido, kenjutsu, aikijutsu and the Okinawan forms of karate, kobudo, karatejutsu, kobujutsu and toide.

 The competitive martial arts can include kempo, karate, judo (although very uncommon, there are schools of traditional judo), competitive jujutsu, kendo.
 Although MMA is not a martial art, there are many mall-front schools that advertise MMA.